 Cyber (IT) Security Audit & Assurance

-A comprehensive audit of the entire IT infrastructure of the organization like End point computers, Servers, Networking Devices, Wi-Fi, Firewall, Switches, Router, web applications, mobile applications, E-Mail and other communication technologies, physical security etc. is conducted by a team of certified technical professionals.
+A comprehensive audit of the entire IT infrastructure of an organization including its End point computers, Servers, Networking Devices, Wi-Fi, Firewall, Switches, Router, Web applications, Mobile applications, E-Mail, Communication devices, Storage technologies, Physical security etc. is conducted by a team of empanelled certified technical professionals.

 The scope of the audit is as follows :

 - Gap Analysis and Review of the existing IT Security Policies and Controls with best practices & IT Security Standards

 - Risk Assessment and Vulnerabilities Assessment of various computer resources

 - Penetration Testing and possible exploitation of the vulnerabilities in the various computer resources